pulibrary/pdc-osti/README.md

 To post to OSTI's test server, a user needs to acquire an ELink account.
 Currently, the OSTI API does not have a UI to create an account, so a new user will have to contact OSTI directly.
 To post to the production account, go to LastPass and get Princeton's credentials.

 ### Setup an environment
-We are dependent on [ostiapi](https://github.com/doecode/ostiapi) as a submodule.
+We are dependent on [ostiapi](https://github.com/doecode/ostiapi) as a library.
 Presumably, this will eventually be available on PyPi.
 For all other libraries install the requirements in a python 3.8 environment.

 ```
-pip install -r requirements.txt
+pip install -e .
 ```

 `ostiapi` requires a username and a password, which are different for posting to either `test` or `prod`.
-`Poster.py` searches for two environment variables for the appropriate `mode` (`test`/`prod`).
+`poster` searches for two environment variables for the appropriate `mode` (`test`/`prod`).
 After a user gets an E-Link Account, one can set the appropriate variables in `secrets.sh`, which is already removed from version control by `.gitignore`.